Affiliate Disclosure

 The Gilmour Flexogen is a solid garden hose overall.
 It is very difficult to kink, feels solid and durable in our hands, and attached to our spigot and the various garden hose nozzles easily.

-We found it to be most similar to our top pick, the Craftsman Premium Rubber hose.
-However, for a few dollars more, you can get the Craftsman, which we found to be a stronger choice overall.
+We found it to be most similar to our top pick, the Briggs and Stratton heavy-duty hose.
+However, for a few dollars more, you can get the Briggs and Stratton, which we found to be a stronger choice overall.

 Photo Credit Kimberly Lostroscio